nickopotamus/starter-academic/content/post/hugo-website-rstudio/index.md

 ## Step 3: RStudio

 Create a new project in [RStudio](https://rstudio.com/) from your forked template by selecting File > New Project... > Version Control > Git.
-Use your fork of the starter project URL, select where you want it saved (a good place to save it is the ```~/Documents/GitHub``` folder that GitHub desktop uses).
+Use your fork of the starter project URL and select where you want it saved (a good place to save it is the ```~/Documents/GitHub``` folder that GitHub desktop uses).
 Then hit Create Project, and wait while it downloads all the files.

 This will open a new project based on all the included ```academic.Rproj``` file, and open the file structure of the template in the RStudio Files pane.